Russian Empire: Early 20th century

 In 1894, Alexander III was succeeded by his son, Nicholas II, who was committed to retaining the autocracy that his father had left him.
-Nicholas II proved as an ineffective ruler, and in the end his dynasty was overthrown by the Russian Revolution.
+Nicholas II proved to be an ineffective ruler, and in the end his dynasty was overthrown by the Russian Revolution.
 The Industrial Revolution began to show significant influence in Russia, but the country remained rural and poor.

 Economic conditions steadily improved after 1890, thanks to new crops such as sugar beets, and new access to railway transportation.
 Total grain production increased, as well as exports, even with rising domestic demand from population growth.
 As a result, there was a slow improvement in the living standards of Russian peasants in the empire's last two decades before 1914.
 Recent research into the physical stature of Army recruits shows they were bigger and stronger.
 There were regional variations, with more poverty in the heavily populated central black earth region; and there were temporary downturns in 1891–93 and 1905–1908.

-By the end of the 19th century, the Russian Empire had reached its greatest territorial extent, covering a surface area of 22,800,000 km^{2}, and ranking as the third-largest empire in world history.

 On the political right, the reactionary elements of the aristocracy strongly favored the large landholders, who, however, were slowly selling their land to the peasants through the Peasants' Land Bank.
 The Octobrist party was a conservative force, with a base of landowners and businessmen.
 They accepted land reform but insisted that property owners be fully paid.
 They favored far-reaching reforms, and hoped the landlord class would fade away, while agreeing they should be paid for their land.
 Liberal elements among industrial capitalists and nobility, who believed in peaceful social reform and a constitutional monarchy, formed the Constitutional Democratic Party or Kadets.

-On the left, the Socialist Revolutionaries (SRs) and the Marxist Social Democrats wanted to expropriate the land, without payment, but debated whether to distribute the land among the peasants (the Narodnik solution), or to put it into collective local ownership.
-The Socialist Revolutionaries also differed from the Social Democrats in that the SRs believed a revolution must rely on urban workers, not the peasantry.
+On the left, the Socialist Revolutionaries (SRs) and the Marxist Social Democrats (RSDLP) wanted to expropriate lands but were undecided on the question of individual or collective ownership.
+The Socialist Revolutionaries also differed from the Social Democrats in that the SRs believed a revolution must rely on the peasantry, not the urban workers.

-In 1903, at the 2nd Congress of the Russian Social Democratic Labour Party, in London, the party split into two wings: the gradualist Mensheviks and the more radical Bolsheviks.
-The Mensheviks believed that the Russian working class was insufficiently developed and that socialism could be achieved only after a period of bourgeois democratic rule.
-They thus tended to ally themselves with the forces of bourgeois liberalism.
-The Bolsheviks, under Vladimir Lenin, supported the idea of forming a small elite of professional revolutionists, subject to strong party discipline, to act as the vanguard of the proletariat, in order to seize power by force.
+The RSDLP's formative years were marked by ideological and strategic disputes culminating at its Second Congress in 1903, where the party split into two main factions: the Bolsheviks, led by Vladimir Lenin, who advocated a tightly organized vanguard of professional revolutionaries; and the Mensheviks, led by Julius Martov and others, who favored a more moderate, broad-based model.
+Despite repeated attempts at reunification, the rift between Bolsheviks and Mensheviks widened, resulting in a formal split in 1912.
+The February Revolution of 1917 saw some Mensheviks support cooperation with the Provisional Government, which the Bolsheviks opposed in favor of "all power to the soviets".
+After the Bolsheviks seized power in the October Revolution later that year, the RSDLP was effectively dissolved.